rmt-08-helsinki-fox/fancy-todo/server/APIdoc.md

 # Fancy Todo
-My Assets App is an application to manage your assets.
+Fancy Todo is the app to list your daily todo or anything that you would do.
 This app has :
 * RESTful endpoint for asset's CRUD operation
 * JSON formatted response